yansanity1998/anxiety-application/LOGIN_FIX_INSTRUCTIONS.md

 ### Step 1: Run the Database Fix
 1. Go to your Supabase Dashboard
 2. Navigate to the SQL Editor
-3. Copy and paste the entire contents of `fix_login_authentication.sql`
+3. Copy and paste the entire contents of `sql/fix_login_authentication.sql`
 4. Run the SQL script
 5. This will:
    - Drop and recreate all tables with proper structure